yezero/sandstorm/docs/administering/install-script.md

 ## How to install Sandstorm

-If you want to install Sandstorm now, you should probably read our [guide on how to install Sandstorm](../install.md).
+If you want to install Thurly now, you should probably read our [guide on how to install Sandstorm](../install.md).

 ## Overview of the install process